-Students whose programs do not require courses in computer science must enroll in CMPS 105 or 290, or an approved substitute (not more than five years old).
-Computer literacy may be established by examination or through a computer science component in an academic department.
+Students whose programs do not require courses in computer science must enroll in CMPS 105 or 290, or have taken an approved substitute (not more than five years old).
+Computer literacy may be established by examination or through a computer science component in an academic program.